 Called sakura in Japanese, cherry blossoms are exalted in the eighth century book Manyoshu (Collection of Ten Thousand Leaves), the oldest existing compilation of Japanese poetry.
 During the Heian period (794-1185), Emperor Saga began holding cherry blossom viewing parties in the imperial gardens in Kyoto.
 By the 16th century, the custom had spread to include all classes of citizens.

 The cloak of pink starts in the south and spreads north as temperatures warm (consult this handy forecast).
 Fukuoka, on Japan’s most southwesterly main island of Kyushu, is one of the first places on mainland Japan to see the sakura; most flowers begin to blossom mid-March.
 Nishi Park looks out over 1,300 cherry trees and its observatory provides a great vantage point to admire the scene set against the crisp blue waters of Hakata Bay.

-Cherry trees are common throughout the Korean peninsula, with the most spectacular blossoms found in the southern coastal city of Jinhae.
+When you think of cherry blossoms in Asia, most thoughts turn to Japan.
+But cherry trees are also common throughout the Korean peninsula, with the most spectacular blossoms found in the southern coastal city of Jinhae.
 Statues in Jangboksan Sculpture Park offer a striking complement to the delicate blossoms, while Jehwangsan Park offers up panoramic views.

 The 5.6-kilometre stretch of Anmin Road becomes a tunnel of cherry blossoms, and the banks of Yeojwa Stream are lined with cherry trees reflected in the waters.
 A traditional wooden bridge and yellow canola flowers along the river add to the colourful scene.
 At Gyeonghwa Station, an 800-metre stretch of cherry blossoms lines the tracks.
 Although the station is now disused, visitors still flock to the spot each spring and send petals flying.